Silicon Valley Real Estate

 Here, please find links and a little info on the wonderful county parks in and near Silicon Valley.

-A word of caution: in the grassy, hilly areas especially, please hike or jog with friends and pay attention as you walk or run the trails.
-Rattlesnakes tend to sun themselves in the clearings - which means on the path!
+Wildlife caution – A word to the wise: in the grassy, hilly areas especially, please hike or jog with friends and pay attention as you walk or run the trails.
+Rattlesnakes tend to sun themselves in the clearings – which means on the path!
 Mountain lions, also known as pumas, are not commonly seen but they are indigenous to the area, as are ferrel pigs, bobcats and coyotes.
 Any of these could ruin your day with a wrong encounter, so please go in groups and pay attention to your surroundings!

 Almaden Quicksilver this was once the largest mercury mine in the world, named after a similar mine in Spain.
 The mine shafts extended all the way into what is now Los Gatos (off Hicks Road) This is a great spot for field trips.
-Don't miss the split graveyard on Bertram Road- and look the grave for just Bert's arm (nope, I'm not kidding).
+While in that area, don’t miss the split graveyard on Bertram Road- and look the grave for just Bert’s arm (nope, I’m not kidding).

 Anderson Lake waterskiing destination in the east foothills over Morgan Hill